 Ultimately it’s not the system that writes the book or the speech or the thesis – it’s you.
 So you need to find what works for you, stick to it while it’s working and be prepared to change if it’s not.
 You might use a combination approach, like me:

-- Capture Ideas – paper, notepads, recycled cards, the back of till receipts, Evernote clippings, cards in Agile Author Canvas™.
+- Capture Thoughts – paper, notepads, recycled cards, the back of till receipts, Evernote clippings, cards.
+Whatever you need to do.

-- Organise Thoughts – then I pause, round up all the ideas and put them into Agile Author Canvas™ system ready for writing.
+- Organise Ideas – then I pause, round up all the ideas and put them into my agile author system ready for writing.
 I discard ideas, move my cards around and create a flexible plan that works for me.
 The cards can be reused in multiple projects and I can access them from any of my devices.
 I can also share them with other people for their feedback.

 - Then it’s down to the easy part of writing!

-What methods do you use for capturing your ideas, and then organising your thoughts?
+What methods do you use for capturing your thoughts, and then organising your ideas?
 Are you an old school pen and paper person?
 Or the most technologically up to date?
 Do you have a great app you always use?
 Tell me in the comments below…